 James Michael Dorsey is an explorer and award-winning author who has traveled extensively in 48 countries.
 He has spent the past two decades researching remote cultures around the world.
 His books include Baboons for Lunch and Vanishing Tales From Ancient Trails.
-His stories have appeared in 18travel anthologies, and he has won 17 Solas Awards.
-He is a contributor to Best Travel Writing (volumes 10 and 11) and Lonely Planet Literary Anthology as well as The Christian Science Monitor, Los Angeles Times, BBC Wildlife, BBC Travel, Natural History and other magazines.
+His stories have appeared in 18 travel anthologies, and he has won 17 Solas Awards.
+He is a contributor to Best Travel Writing (volumes 10 and 11) and Lonely Planet Literary Anthology as well as The Christian Science Monitor, The Los Angeles Times, BBC Wildlife, BBC Travel, Natural History and other magazines.
 He is a retired fellow of the Explorers Club and former director of the Adventurers Club.
-In his presentation, “Extreme Expeditions”, Dorsey will take us across the Sahara of Mali with Tuareg nomads, visit a remote volcano in the Ethiopian dessert with a team of NASA scientists that nearly cost our lives, work in the mine fields of Cambodia, and finally go on a baboon hunt in Tanzania with hunter/gatherers who used him as bait.
+In his presentation, “Extreme Expeditions”, Dorsey will take us across the Sahara of Mali with Tuareg nomads, visit a remote volcano in the Ethiopian dessert with a team of NASA scientists, to workers in the mine fields of Cambodia, and finally on a baboon hunt in Tanzania with hunter/gatherers who used him as bait.

 June of 1948, he had no idea his quest for information would start a worldwide

 peace movement.
 Follow in Bob’s footsteps as he travels through postwar

 Europe, India, and Israel looking for answers to questions like, “What are the

 root causes of injustice, alienation, and prejudice that lead to war?” and

 ultimately asks people around the globe to open their doors to complete

 strangers (and recent enemies) to establish what will become the Servas we